 22.214.171.124.1 - The repository shall have hardware technologies appropriate to the services it provides to its designated communities.

 In addition to extensive and ongoing communication between SP and its Designated Community, systems administrators at SP and the University of Toronto Libraries' Information Technology Services department receive information about system behaviour and usage from automated monitoring tools.
-These tools warn administrators about events and loads that exceed predetermined levels.
-Please see 126.96.36.199.2 for more information.
+These tools warn administrators about performance conditions and loads that exceed predetermined levels.

 Digital Preservation Policy Librarian